 - pale poo

 Sometimes the stone passes from the bile duct on its own.
-If it does not, the stone needs to be removed.
+If it does not, it needs to be removed.

 Infection of the bile ducts (acute cholangitis)

-If the bile ducts become blocked, bacteria can infect them.
-The medical term for a bile duct infection is acute cholangitis.
+If the bile ducts become blocked, they can get infected.
+This is sometimes called acute cholangitis.

 Symptoms include:

-- pain in your upper abdomen that travels towards your shoulder blade
+- pain in your upper abdomen that moves towards your shoulder blade

 - jaundice